Stefal/rtkbase/README.md

    + compile and install str2str:

-      Edit the CTARGET line in makefile in RTKLIB/app/str2str/gcc
+      Optionnaly, you can edit the CTARGET line in makefile in RTKLIB/app/str2str/gcc

       ```bash
       $ cd RTKLIB/app/str2str/gcc